-A stem cells transplant can reduce the symptoms of OA including; improving range of motion, reducing inflammation and reducing stiffness, potentially delaying or eliminating the need for surgery and allowing patients to fully engage in the activities they enjoy.
+A stem cell transplant can reduce the symptoms of OA including; improving range of motion, reducing inflammation, reducing stiffness, and potentially delaying or eliminating the need for surgery, allowing patients to fully engage in the activities they enjoy.

 What is osteoarthritis of the knee?

-Osteoarthritis arthritis of the knee occurs when the cartilage, which acts a a cusion, wears away.
-As the cartilage wears away there is less shock absorption, and the bones will begin to rub more closely against each other.
-The result is pain, swelling, stiffness, and in later stages of the disease, the formation of bones spurs, and bone on bone contact.
+Osteoarthritis arthritis of the knee occurs when the cartilage, which acts a cushion, wears away.
+As the cartilage wears away there is less shock absorption and the bones will begin to rub more closely against each other; the result is pain, swelling, stiffness, and in later stages of the disease, the formation of bones spurs, and bone on bone contact.
 As the swelling, stiffness, and pain increases you may find yourself minimizing your movement, effectively worsening the problem.
 Reduced movement can increase the amount of muscle that is wasting away, and laxity of the ligament which, will reduce the strength and stability of the knee.

 Why should I consider stem cell therapy?

 Conventional non-surgical treatments treat the symptoms, but not the underlying disease, and may have serious adverse events associated with long term use.
 Knee replacement surgery is the only FDA approved treatment that can provide a long-term solution, but there can be serious surgical related complications.
 Complete recovery from knee surgery can take up to one year.
 You can usually resume normal activity after 6 weeks, but it can take 3 months to 1 year for the pain and inflammation to subside.